tytydraco/yessleep/out/My_sister_is_an_anomaly.md

 My sister is an anomaly now.

-It started last week, when she complained about her hand feeling strange.
+It started with a simple complaint about her hand feeling strange.
 A tingling sensation.
 The doctors almost flat-out refused to do anything.
 I want to be angry, but then I remember telling her my own thoughts.
 "It's nothing - Everyone gets weird feelings.
 It'll pass."

 It's what everyone told her.
 I suppose we thought we were reassuring her.